Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-Equations~\eqref{eq6} and (\ref{eq8diffeo_2}) describe the same scenario--they demonstrate that in this case, the same dynamics can be interpreted as taking place in space-time that is in superposition, Eq.\ \eqref{eq6}, or in a ``single'' spacetime where the matter DoFs represented by $\phi$ and the measurements encoded by $| \Omega \rangle$ are correlated accordingly, Eq.\ (\ref{eq8diffeo_2}).
+Equations~\eqref{eq19} and \eqref{eq8diffeo_2} describe the same scenario--they demonstrate that the same dynamics can be interpreted as taking place in spacetime that is in superposition of states $|g(x)\rangle, |g(y)\rangle $ in Eq.~\eqref{eq19}, or in a single spacetime described by the state $|g(x)\rangle$, where now all the preparations and measurements are in superposition, as expressed in Eq.~\eqref{eq8diffeo_2}.
+We remark that this analysis follows analogously even if the gravitating source mass is in a spatial superposition of extended wavepackets.
+So long as one can relate the amplitudes of the superposition via an appropriate unitary transformation, the conclusions found here stand.

-This is a key point of this article, and one that is commonly overlooked.
-So-called ``quantum superpositions'' of spacetimes can be ambiguous--as in the example given here--and can be re-expressed in terms of modified initial states and measurements of the remaining DoFs, but where the state associated with the source mass, and thus with the spacetime, can be treated as classical.
-This equivalence between representations is especially important given the recent interest in identifying purportedly quantum-gravitational effects produced by spatial superpositions of a source mass.

-As an illustration of this idea, take $\hat{U}(\delta x)$ to be a a simple translation of the coordinates by some distance $\delta x$.
-Equation (\ref{eq8diffeo_2}) can thus be written as

-Again, we have here a situation in which all the dynamics and measurements between the considered DoFs occur on a single ``fixed'' spacetime background described by $|g_1 \rangle$, compared with Eq.~\eqref{eq6} which for this case describes the source mass in a spatial superposition with the distance $\delta x$ in some coordinates; we have sketched this schematically in Fig.\ \ref{fig:diffeomorphism}.

-The above discussed notion of the relativity of spacetime superpositions should be understood as a statement about the invariance of physical predictions on the choice of coordinates and the related fact that only relative quantities have physical meaning and relevance (e.g.~for the strength of an interaction)--in the present context this will mostly refer to relative distances.
-Recall that a superposition of diffeomorphically related spacetimes can equivalently be represented via suitably adapted states and measurements via dynamics occurring on a single spacetime background.

-One can think, however, that once a complete (e.g.~interferometric) scenario is considered such a change of representation can no longer be achieved.
-By the above arguments, this can be done.
-If in addition the matter DoFs only evolve by a phase like in many recently considered scenarios, even further identifications between apparently different scenarios can be made as follows.

-Consider the representation given by Eq.\ (\ref{eq2}), with some additional quantum DoFs coupled to the spacetime i.e.\ Eq.\ (\ref{eq4}).
-Time-evolving the system and measuring the source mass in the superposition basis $| \eta \rangle = ( | g_1 \rangle + | g_2 \rangle )/\sqrt{2}$ gives the final conditional state of the remaining DoFs:

-Note that the state on which we condition is chosen to be the same as the initial state just for simplicity.
-However this can be arbitrary, for example imprinted with some relative phase $\varphi$ as in typical interferometric setups.
-The DoFs described by the state $| \phi \rangle$ evolve in a coherent superposition of ``paths'' parametrised by the coordinates $x_1,x_2$, associated with the different amplitudes of the spacetime superposition.
-Probability amplitudes for the remaining DoFs can be obtained by calculating the overlap with some final state $| \Omega\rangle$, giving the probability amplitude $ \langle \Omega | \langle \eta | \hat{U} | \psi \rangle $, which explicitly reads